 |How I use Statistics & Standards - |

-- When driving if an accident occurs we need to react and make real-time decisions.
+- In order to avoid an accident we need to react and make real-time decisions.

-- When a pedestrian steps out into the street – near a crosswalk or not – we need to react and make real-time decisions.
+- A pedestrian steps out into the street – near a crosswalk or not – we need to react and make real-time decisions.

-- When you notice a car is drifting into your lane you need to react in real-time, make a decision, and often take action.
+- You notice a car is drifting into your lane you need to react in real-time, make a decision, and often take action.